AchrafKassioui/Learning-SpriteKit/README.md

 }
 ```

 We can't use that to modify the frequency or the damping of the spring.
 You can only read some properties like `joint.reactionForce` and `joint.reactionTorque`.

-I find that the only way to modify the joint properties is to store the spring joint in a global variable.

-Links:
+In order to set properties on existing joints, you need to store references to them, typically during creation, then use the references to modify the specific values.

+### Links

 - [iOS 14.4 headers](https://developer.limneos.net/?ios=14.4&framework=PhysicsKit.framework&header=PKPhysicsJointDistance.h)
 - Rob Mayoff on [Stack Overflow.](https://stackoverflow.com/a/32018784/420176)